All Episodes

 Well, the honor is all mine.

-Glad you called, glad you're out there, my friend.
+Glad you're out there, my friend.

 Yes, sir.

-Um I I don't want to take a lot of time.
+I don't want to take a lot of time.

-And so when somebody says something like that, it triggered the thought, why historically have we always supported those nations that broke away from the decrepit Soviet Union and supported Israel, of course.
+And so when somebody says something like that, it triggered the thought, why Historically, have we always supported those nations that broke away from the decrepit Soviet Union and supported Israel, of course.

-However, I've been extraordinarily disappointed with Europe as per usual, they want to put the financial burden on the American people.
+They want to put the financial burden on the American people.

 We can't afford aid money in the hundreds of billions of dollars like this and survive economically.

-Uh, but I'm okay with the idea of lending countries money when they find themselves in a time of war.
+But I'm okay with the idea of lending countries money when they find themselves in a time of war.

 But first, Europe, it's their continent.